danielegiardiello/Prediction_performance_survival/03_predsurv_extended.md

 <img src="imgs/03_predsurv_extended/dca-2.png" width="672" style="display: block; margin: auto;" />

-COMMENTS NEED TO BE WRITTEN.
+The potential net benefit at 23% threshold of the prediction model was 0.27, 0.28 for the basic and extended model in the development data, respectively.
+This means that the model might identify approximately 27/28 patients out of 100 who may develop recurrence or may die within 5 years since diagnosis and thus adjuvant chemotherapy may help to reduce recurrence or mortality.
+For validation data, the potential net benefit was 0.42 for the basic and extended model.

-Moreover, net benefit can be defined in terms of reduction of avoidable interventions (e.g adjuvant chemotherapy per 100 patients) by:
+Moreover, potential net benefit can be defined in terms of reduction of avoidable interventions (e.g adjuvant chemotherapy per 100 patients) by:

 <img src="https://render.githubusercontent.com/render/math?math=%5Chuge%7B%5Cfrac%7BNB_%7Bmodel%7D%20-%20NB_%7Ball%7D%7D%7B(p_t%2F%20(1-p_t))%7D*100%7D%0A">